QUICK GUIDE – Management of DMD

 Looking after psychological and social problems – Psychosocial care

-People with DMD have a greater risk of psychosocial problems, such as behavioral and learning disabilities.
+People with DMD have a greater risk of psychosocial problems, such as behavioural and learning disabilities.
 For that reason, it’s important to supplement medical care with psychosocial care.
 Some difficulties may be due to lack of certain psychosocial skills, such as knowing how to deal with others and judging social situations and different points of view.
 The physical deficits of DMD may lead to social isolation, withdrawal and reduced access to social activities.
 Some parents run into difficulty in having psychosocial problems recognized and properly treated.
 For many, the stress caused by their child’s psychosocial problems outweighs the stress of the physical aspects of DMD.

 Children with DMD often understand their disease more than parents believe.
 If you think your child worries about his illness, be open and available to answer questions.
 Respond candidly, give age-appropriate answers, and limit answers to information that your child has requested.
 Open communication can be very hard, but hospital staff and family support groups can help by telling you what works for them.